Employment Eligibility Verification (Form I-9)

 • Human Resources Building – 1515 West Lincoln Highway in DeKalb on the southwest side of campus.

-• The HRS Service Center located centrally on campus in Swen Parson Hall, room 110.
+• The HRS Service Center located centrally on campus in Lowden Hall, suite 102.

 Is NIU an E-Verify employer?